-It’s important to understand that this deal does not let Iran off the hook for its sponsorship of terrorism, and continues to punish it for that and other outrageous activity.
-Under the deal, sanctions will remain firmly in place against Iranian support for terrorism, human rights abuses and ballistic missile development.
+It’s important to understand that this deal does not let Iran off the hook for its sponsorship of terrorism and continues to punish it for that and other outrageous activity.
+Under the deal, sanctions remained firmly in place against Iranian support for terrorism, human rights abuses and ballistic missile development.

 And most importantly, this deal keeps Iran from developing a nuclear weapon, which could then fall into other dangerous hands.

-8) More sanctions won’t stop Iran.
+8) More sanctions won’t stop Iran’s dangerous nuclear activities.
 This deal does.

 Opponents of this agreement say the United States should impose tougher sanctions and insist on a “better deal.”

 However, new US sanctions imposed by the Trump administration dramatically and decisively failed to force Iran to make concessions.

 Today, Iran is stockpiling larger amounts of uranium.
 Its hardliners are emboldened and operating with a freer hand.
 US troops in the region have been subjected to bombardment by Iranian missiles.
 Key allies like Israel face increasing threats from Iran and its proxies near their borders.

 Below, we answer some of the questions we frequently get from supporters and clarify some of the most common misconceptions about the deal.
 If you have a question that isn’t answered here, please feel free to email us at [email protected].